Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

 where $V_{NT}$ is a diagonal matrix whose entries are the first $r$ eigenvalues of the covariance matrix of $X$.
-More generally, there exist many different estimation methods and thus normalizations, but our point still holds as long as one needs to impose a normalization for estimation.
-Of these, it is known that the method of principal components is able to consistently estimate the space spanned by the dynamic factors under very general conditions.
-Therefore, the principal components estimator cab be used to estimate both $\lambda_{i}$ and $f_t$, and the fitting and specification of \Cref{eqn:factor_dynamics} can occur as a separate step \citep[see][for more details]{stock_chapter_2016}.
-The normalization one applies for estimation convolutes the interpretation of breaks - structural break tests in the factor loadings often first estimate the factors on the full sample, then test for breaks in $\tilde{\lambda}_i$ \citep[e.g.][]{stock_forecasting_2009,breitung_testing_2011,chen_detecting_2014,bai_structural_2016}.
-The necessary application of normalizations like \Cref{eqn:norm1} when estimating the factors thus makes it unclear whether finding a break in $\tilde{\lambda}_i$ is a break in $\lambda_i$, or a break in the variance of factors, since the latter is typically assumed to be unchanging as an identification condition as part of constructing the test statistic, \cite[see][]{stock_chapter_2016,chen_detecting_2014}.
+Therefore, the principal components estimator can be used to estimate both $\lambda_{i}$ and $f_t$, and the fitting and specification of \Cref{eqn:factor_dynamics} can occur as a separate step \citep[see][for more details]{stock_chapter_2016}.
+The normalization one applies for estimation convolutes the interpretation of breaks - structural break tests of the factor loadings often first estimate the factors on the full sample, then test for breaks in $\tilde{\lambda}_i$ \citep[e.g.][]{stock_forecasting_2009,breitung_testing_2011,chen_detecting_2014}.
+The necessary application of normalizations like \Cref{eqn:norm1} when estimating the factors thus makes it unclear whether finding a break in $\tilde{\lambda}_i$ is a break in $\lambda_i$, or a break in the variance of factors, since the latter is typically assumed to be unchanging as an identification condition as part of constructing the test statistic \cite[see][]{stock_chapter_2016,chen_detecting_2014}.

+While not our focus, we briefly touch on other estimation methods, and how this similarly affects them.
+Though not the form of breaks that we consider, other estimation approaches such as parametric state-space methods that directly estimate \Cref{eqn:static_form2,eqn:factor_dynamics} but allowing for loadings and the factor dynamics to change, or time-varying factor models, also have to impose normalizations to meet identification conditions.
+These range from breaks in the loadings as not being common across variables \cite[e.g.][]{del_negro_dynamic_2008,abbate_changing_2016}, to something similar to \Cref{eqn:norm1} \cite[e.g.][]{fu_estimation_2023}.
+Therefore, similar normalization issues exist whether one chooses to work with the principal components estimator or parametric state-space form, where the latter may also require the researcher to be explicit on how to separate changes in the factor variance and factor loadings as part of the identification conditions.